melfore/mosaic/CONTRIBUTING.md

 For more details see [release](./.github/workflows/release.yml) workflow.

-Below the florwchart for release process.
+Below the florwchart for release process (applies for release-beta as well).
 Any job (orange boxes) may fail, causing the immediate abort of the run.
 Subsequent steps will not be triggered.